plaublin/plaublin.github.io/content/posts/2023-10-30_hardware_timestamping.md

 tags = ["NIC", "network latency"]
 +++

-How to measure network latency using hardware timestamps.
+How to measure network latency using hardware timestamps?

 <!-- more -->

-## Hardware timestamping

 Network interfaces become smarter and smarter, being able to execute functionalities traditionaly managed by the OS.
 When wanting to develop such a